AndrewBWT/abc_test/README.md

 ## Installation ##

+`abc_test` has been tested under Windows, built using Visual Studio 17.13.5, and also built using clang 18.1.8 under Visual Studio.

 ## Roadmap ##

 As stated in the introduction, `abc_test` is currently a personal project.
 It was originally conceived from ideas in previous projects of mine, where I was wanting to have both fuzzy testing capabilities alongside unit testing capabilities.
 It grew significantly, and is now in a state where I want to share it and see what others think, and whether there is any interest in developing it further.